Need health records from U-M? Be aware that there are two sources:

 Call UHS Radiology directly (734-764-8302) to request radiology images, minimize wait time and ask any questions.
 Images will be put on a CD to be picked up or mailed.

 To transfer records FROM UHS: We will gladly transfer your records to your next health care provider if you complete and submit authorization form (see Request Copies).

 To transfer records TO UHS: It is helpful to have your health records transferred to UHS so your provider knows exactly what medication or treatment was prescribed.
 Simply stop by HIM and complete the release form; be sure to bring your provider’s address and/or fax number.
 Additionally, you may fill out the release form online and send to your previous health care provider yourself.
 Once records are received, they will be reviewed by one of the clinicians prior to being scanned into your record.
 It may take several weeks to receive outside records.
 If you know previous records are needed for continuing care, please request them prior to your appointment at UHS.

-- Documentation of current management plans for ADD/ADHD
+- Current management plans for ADHD

 UHS recognizes and supports patients' rights to confidential health care.
 Our staff is committed to ensuring your confidentiality, and all staff, both permanent and temporary, sign agreements to that effect.